vikiru/discrete-sim/docs/index.md

 <p align="justify">
 This repository showcases my term project for SYSC4005, in which I developed a discrete simulation model of a manufacturing facility based on the given problem statement.
 The purpose of this simulation study was to identify and evaluate an alternative operating policy that could enhance the system performance.
 </p>

+## Project Author

+This project was completed individually by Visakan Kirubakaran.